NebulousLabs/Sia-Support-Docs/hosting/how-to-host-on-sia.md

 Windows updates often bring important security improvements, but if they happen when Windows wants it, and not you, it becomes a nightmare.
 Your PC can reboot without you knowing it, or the new software may decide that Sia is a virus and remove it.
 So, it is better to disable automatic updates.

 However, it’s not as easy as it sounds.
-You can stop Windows Update service, but it will start again after a reboot.
-You can even disable it, but it will become magically enabled again.
+You can stop the Windows Update service, but it will start again after a reboot.
 The solution is to edit the Group Policy.

 1. Right-click on your **Windows** icon and select **Run**.
 2. Enter `gpedit.msc` and click **OK**.